 n. a coming into place, view, or being; arrival

 A coming into.
 We head into the holiday season and into the month of December bringing with us a list of expectations and to-do’s as long as our arms.
 We want the best holiday ever.
 We want to create sweet memories.
 We want our family to feel loved.
 We want lingering time around the tree with hot chocolate in our hands and contented smiles on our faces.
+We might be trying to reclaim our childhoods or our romanticized version of pre-pandemic holidays.

 But if only we could remember, even before we rush into the season, that it is about a coming into, an arrival.